 Online translation with Crowdin¶

-The Crowdin solution provide you with a well written and extended knowledge base on all issues concerning how to use the platform.
-You'll find it here: https://support.crowdin.com/.
+Crowdin provides you with a well-written and extended knowledge base on all questions regarding how to use the platform.
+You can find it here: https://support.crowdin.com/.

-If you want to participate, it only takes a few easy steps to get started:
+If you want to participate, it only takes a few steps to get started:

 Create an account at Crowdin: https://accounts.crowdin.com/register

 Using Crowdin is free for Open Source projects.
 For private projects, Crowdin's pricing model is based on projects and not on individual users.

 When you sign up for an account at Crowdin for the first time, you will be awarded with the role "Translator" and you can start translating.